wavefrontHQ/help/cloud_integrations_add_kubernetes.md

 1. For a **Kubernetes Cluster**, from the **Script** section, get the deployment script.
     1. Review the script and click the **Copy to clipboard** button.
     1. Run the script in your Kubernetes cluster.
-1. After successful installation, navigate back to the Tanzu Observability GUI, and click **Finish**.
+1. After successful installation, return back to the Tanzu Observability GUI, and click **Finish**.

 **Read More**<br/>
 [Kubernetes Troubleshooting](https://docs.wavefront.com/kubernetes_troubleshooting.html)